feralcreative/harvest-sync/AI_AGENT_PRIMER.md

 ### Data Flow

+#### Preview Mode

+1. Fetch users from both Harvest accounts
+2. Identify target employees by name matching
+3. Fetch time entries from source agency for date range
+4. Fetch existing time entries from contractor account for same date range (for duplicate detection)
+5. For each agency time entry:
+   - Check if project exists in destination (match by code if available, otherwise by name)
+   - Check if task exists in destination
+   - Compare against contractor entries to detect duplicates (by date, hours, task, project, notes)
+   - Mark as "Pending" (will sync) or "Duplicate" (already exists)
+6. Return summary with accurate status for each entry

+#### Sync Mode

 1. Fetch users from both Harvest accounts
 2. Identify target employees by name matching
 3. Fetch time entries from source agency for date range